 Once your child gets into later elementary school and middle school, the science fairs start coming.
 If you still have their baby teeth, your child can do fun projects with them, like testing the effects of different liquids on teeth!
 This project gets bonus points for encouraging them to brush more after drinking sugary, acidic drinks.

 Do you keep your child’s baby teeth?
-Let us know in the comments down below!
+Let our pediatric dentist in Katy know in the comments down below!